- The EdChoice program was enacted in 2005 and first implemented in the 2006-2007 school year.

-- EdChoice eligible schools = D or F rating for two of the past three years on the state’s key accountability measures
+- Students are eligible for the program if they attend a public school with a D or F rating for two of the past three years on the state’s key accountability measures.

-- Ohio requires that EdChoice program participants in private schools take the state exams - Ohio Achievement Assessments.
+- Ohio requires that EdChoice program participants in private schools take the state exam, which is the Ohio Achievement Assessment test.

-- Two groups were compared: 1) students eligible for vouchers, but chose to remain in public school; and 2) students who took a voucher and attended a private school.
+- The study compared two groups were compared: (1) students eligible for vouchers, but chose to remain in public school with (2) students who took a voucher and attended a private school.

-Those students leaving for private schools under the program tend to be more advantaged and higher performing than their peers who were edible to participate in the program but remained in public schools.
+Students using vouchers tend to be more advantaged and higher performing than their peers who were eligible to participate in the program but remained in public schools.

 Although the students who participate in the program (the pupils who actually use a voucher to attend private schools) are primarily low-income and minority students, they are relatively less disadvantaged than other voucher-eligible students.
 Viewed in relation to Ohio’s public school population as a whole, students in EdChoice are highly disadvantaged—not surprising, given eligibility rules that require participants to have attended a low-achieving public school.
 But relative to students who are eligible for vouchers but choose not to use them, the participants in EdChoice are somewhat higher-achieving and somewhat less economically disadvantaged.